What is Android Enterprise?

 With a large enough split between supported and unsupported devices, a hybrid legacy/AE environment may be the best option whilst the unsupported devices are phased out; many EMM platforms can support a hybrid environment, though this will naturally result in a mix of enrolment guides, additional overhead for support teams and a more complex EMM deployment, though only temporarily.
 In future, device administrator enrolment will not be possible at all, meaning if legacy enrolment is still being utilised by 2019 a hybrid environment will be a requirement, rather than an option.

-Deploying a hybrid environment incorrectly could result in all Android Enterprise-capable devices being targeted by the relevant profiles/configurations and lead to a mass work profile roll-out.
+Deploying a hybrid environment incorrectly may (depending on the EMM) result in all Android Enterprise-capable devices being targeted by the relevant profiles/configurations and lead to a mass work profile roll-out.
 Though this can be postponed by the user, it is likely to be highly disruptive.

-Always ensure in a hybrid scenario Android Enterprise is configured below the top-level in a hierarchical EMM, or to a dedicated group/label for others where it cannot impact more devices than explicitly required until such time legacy devices are retired from the platform.
+Always ensure in a hybrid scenario Android Enterprise is configured below the top-level in a hierarchical EMM, or to a dedicated group/label for others where it cannot impact more devices than explicitly required until such time legacy devices are retired from the platform, unless your EMM vendor explicitly states there is no concern.
 Active Directory groups may also offer an excellent, simple way of managing this.

 Like iOS and legacy Android (Samsung in particular with Knox), with each major Android version, additional functionality is often added.
 This is equally no different in an enterprise context.
 Depending on the functionality required for various areas of an organisation, it may make sense to refresh some devices sooner rather than later.
 The full list of supported functionality per OS version can be found here, however as a very brief example: